Known limitations for using a PostgreSQL database as a source include:

-The information schema (information_schema)
+- The information schema (

 pg_catalog, which contains the system tables and all built-in data types, functions, and operators, and exists in all databases automatically).
 As a result, information about users and user roles isn't migrated.
 See the full list of schemas beginning with

 If encrypted databases require customer-managed encryption keys to decrypt the databases, and if Database Migration Service doesn't have access to the keys, then the databases can't be migrated.

-However, if customer data is encrypted by the pgcrypto extension, then the data can be migrated with Database Migration Service (because Cloud SQL supports the extension).
+pgcryptoextension, then the data can be migrated with Database Migration Service (because Cloud SQL supports the extension).

 The destination Cloud SQL database is writable during the migration to allow DDL changes to be applied if needed.
 Take care not to make any changes to the database configuration or table structures which might break the migration process or impact data integrity.

 Trigger behavior depends on how they were configured.
 The default behavior is they won't trigger, but if they were configured using the

-ALTER EVENT TRIGGER or ALTER TABLE statement and the trigger state is set to either replica or always, then they will trigger on the replica during replication.
+ALTER TABLEstatement and the trigger state is set to either replica or always, then they will trigger on the replica during replication.

 Functions with security definer will be created by

 cloudsqlexternalsyncin Cloud SQL replica.
 When it's executed by any users, it will be executed with the privileges of

 cloudsqlreplicaroles.
 It's better to restrict use of a security definer function to only some users.
 To do that, the user should revoke the default PUBLIC privileges and then grant execute privilege selectively.

-Up to 2,000 connection profiles and 1,000 migration jobs can exist at any given time.
+- Up to 2,000 connection profiles and 1,000 migration jobs can exist at any given time.
 To create space for more, migration jobs (including completed ones) and connection profiles can be deleted.